-Upon successful completion of this course, the student will be able to do the following:
+As a result of successfully completing this course, the student will be able to do the following:

-- A. Develop a written framework of year-long and short-term goals for students (SC 1; IS 1). - B. Describe curriculum design to meet the interests, knowledge, understanding, abilities, and experiences of students (SC 1; IS 6). - C. Select teaching and assessment strategies that support the development of student understanding and encourage a community of science learners (SC 1). - D. Discuss how to work with colleagues within and across disciplines and grade levels (SC 1; IS 3). - E. Focus and support inquiries while interacting with students (SC 2; IS 1). - F. Challenge students to accept and share responsibility for their own learning (SC 2; IS 6). - G. Respond to student diversity and encourage all students to participate fully in learning (SC 2; IS 11, 12, 18).
+- A. Develop and submit a written framework of year-long and short-term goals for students.
+(SC 1; IS 1) - B. Describe curriculum design to meet the interests, knowledge, understanding, abilities, and experiences of students.
+(SC 1; IS 6) - C. Use teaching and assessment strategies that support the development of student understanding and encourage a community of science learners.
+(SC 1) - D. Discuss how to work with colleagues within and across disciplines and grade levels.
+(SC 1; IS 3) - E. Focus and support inquiries while interacting with students.
+(SC 2; IS 1) - F. Challenge students to accept and share responsibility for their own learning.
+(SC 2; IS 6) - G. Respond to student diversity and encourage all students to participate fully in learning.
+(SC 2; IS 11, 12) - H. Encourage and model the skills of inquiry, as well as the curiosity, openness to new ideas and data, and questioning.
+(SC 2)

-- H. Encourage and model the skills of inquiry, as well as the curiosity, openness to new ideas and data, and questioning (SC 2). - I. Use multiple methods and systematically gather data about student understanding and ability (SC 3; IS 14). - J. Analyze assessment data to guide teaching (SC 3; IS 14). - K. Guide students in the evaluation of their work (SC 3). - L. Use student data, observations of teaching, and interaction with colleagues to reflect on and improve teaching practice (SC 3; IS 14). - M. Use student assessment information and classroom observation to report student achievement to students and parents (SC 3; IS 14). - N. Create a setting for student work that is flexible and supportive (SC 4). - O. Ensure a safe working environment (SC 4). - P. Make the available tools, materials, media, and technological resources accessible to students (SC 4; IS 15). - Q. Identify and use resources outside the school (SC 4; IS 10). - R. Engage students in designing the learning environment (SC 4). - S. Give students a significant voice in decisions about the content and context of their work and prepare students to take responsibility for learning (SC 5; IS 12). - T. Encourage collaboration among students (SC 5; IS 16). - U. Encourage students through the use of instructional strategies such as brainstorming, comparing and contrasting, concept mapping, inferring, paraphrasing, summarizing, and Venn diagramming (SC 7; IS 6). - V. Analyze various types of questioning.
-Using this knowledge, the teacher will construct test questions appropriate for grades K through 6 (SC 3). - W. Provide a written lesson plan, present the lesson and make use of appropriate materials/resources (SC 6; IS 6). - X. Promote self-evaluations among the teacher candidates through discussion and collaboration (GC 6; IS 13, 14). - Y. Demonstrate in concrete ways the development of a professional disposition toward teaching, as indicated by thoroughness and punctuality in completing assignments, attendance at all classes, and observation appointments, and overall effort to develop necessary skills (SC 4; IS 1).
+- I. Use multiple methods and systematically gather data about student understanding and ability.
+(SC 3; IS 14) - J. Analyze assessment data to guide teaching.
+(SC 3; IS 14) - K. Guide students in the evaluation of their work.
+(SC 3) - L. Use student data, observations of teaching, and interaction with colleagues to reflect on and improve teaching practice.
+(SC 3; IS 14) - M. Use student assessment information and classroom observation to report student achievement to students and parents.
+(SC 3; IS 14) - N. Create a setting for student work that is flexible and supportive.
+(SC 4) - O. Ensure a safe working environment.
+(SC 4) - P. Make the available tools, materials, media, and technological resources accessible to students.
+(SC 4) - Q. Identify and use resources outside the school.
+(SC 4; IS 10) - R. Engage students in designing the learning environment.
+(SC 4) - S. Give students a significant voice in decisions about the content and context of their work and prepare students to take responsibility for learning.
+(SC 5; IS 12) - T. Encourage collaboration among students.
+(SC 5; IS 16) - U. Encourage students through the use of instructional strategies such as brainstorming, comparing and contrasting, concept mapping, inferring, paraphrasing, summarizing, and Venn diagramming.
+(SC 7; IS 6) - V. Analyze various types of questioning.
+Using this knowledge, the teacher will construct test questions appropriate for grades K through 6.
+(SC 3) - W. Provide a written lesson plan, present the lesson, and make use of appropriate materials/resources.
+(SC 6; IS 6) - X. Promote self-evaluations among the teacher candidates through discussion and collaboration.
+(GC 6; IS 13, 14) - Y. Demonstrate in concrete ways the development of a professional disposition toward teaching, as indicated by thoroughness and punctuality in completing assignments, attendance at all classes, observation of appointments, and an overall effort to develop necessary skills.
+(SC 4; IS 1)